AsliErdemli/AsliErdemli/README.md

 - Public speaking

 ### My Academic Research
 I conduct neuroimaging research on epistemic emotions: curiosity, interest & boredom.
 My work aims to determine how they are represented in the healthy adult brain, how they interact with our dopaminergic reward circuit & how they are triggered.
+You can find all of my academic work here: https://orcid.org/0000-0003-4970-4028
 - I use R and tidyverse to work on behavioral data.
-I use Python & Nilearn for fMRI data.
-I use Python & mne for EEG data.
-I use Matlab and Psychtoolbox for experiment displays.
+- I use Python & Nilearn for fMRI data.
+- I use Python & mne for EEG data.
+- I use Matlab and Psychtoolbox for experiment displays.

 ### Need to contact me?
 I am a pretty active responder.
 You can reach me at aslierdemli@gmail.com.
 I will read your email, unless you are lost in my spambox.